hassheh/WeatherService/README.md

 Run command "dotnet run" in PowerShell in project directory.

-Some package issues could be resolved by the command "dotnet restore".
+Some package issues if any could be resolved by the command "dotnet restore".